Optimization-AI/DRPO/README.md

 ### 📈 Quick Results

 Comparison of performance-efficiency trade-off.
 Left is for fine-tuning 1.5B model and right is for fine-tuning 7B model.
 Grey lines represent the base model performance before finetuning, with generation length of 4698 for 1.5B model and 4119 for 7B model.
-Squares denote models trained with reference methods without length penalties (i.e., $\lambda$=+$\infty$ for DRPO, $\alpha=0$ for RLOO-LP, $\beta=0$ for ALP, $w=0$ for HAPO).
+Squares denote models trained with reference methods without length penalties (i.e., $\lambda$=+ $\infty$ for DRPO, $\alpha=0$ for RLOO-LP, $\beta=0$ for ALP, $w=0$ for HAPO).
 Triangles denote the models trained by other works.

 <p align="center"><img alt="Comparison with baselines on 1.5B model" src="./assets/comp.png" width="800"/></p>